 80 Colorado Revised Statutes12-245-216 (1).
 Mandatory disclosure of information to clients.
-(1) Except as otherwise provided in subsection (4) of this section, every licensee, registrant, or certificate holder shall provide the following information in writing to each client during the initial client contact: (a) The name, business address, and business phone number of the licensee, registrant, or certificate holder; (b) (1) An explanation of the levels of regulation applicable to mental health professionals under this article 245 and the differences between licensure, registration, and certification, including the educational, experience, and training requirements applicable to the particular level of regulation; and (II) A listing of any degrees, credentials, certifications, registrations, and licenses held or completed by the licensee, registrant, or certificate holder, including the education, registration, or license; (c) A statement indicating that the practice of licensed or registered persons in the field of psychotherapy is regulated by the division, and an address and telephone number for the board that regulates the licensee, registrant, or certificate holder; (d) A statement indicating that: (l) A client is entitled to receive information about the methods of therapy, the techniques used, the duration of therapy, if known, and the fee structure;
+(1) Except as otherwise provided in subsection (4) of this section, every licensee, registrant, or certificate holder shall provide the following information in writing to each client during the initial client contact: (a) The name, business address, and business phone number of the licensee, registrant, or certificate holder; (b) (1) An explanation of the levels of regulation applicable to mental health professionals under this article 245 and the differences between licensure, registration, and certification, including the educational, experience, and training requirements applicable to the particular level of regulation; and (II) A listing of any degrees, credentials, certifications, registrations, and licenses held or completed by the licensee, registrant, or certificate holder was required to satisfy in order to complete the degree, credential, certification, registration, or license; (c) A statement indicating that the practice of the board that regulates the licensee, registrant, or certificate holder; (d) A statement indicating that: (I) A client is entitled to receive information about the methods of therapy, the techniques used, the duration of therapy, if known, and the fee structure;